spbail/terminal-workshop/README.md

 permits.csv is a modified sample CSV file based on the Film Permits data provided by [NYC OpenData](https://data.cityofnewyork.us/City-Government/Film-Permits/tg4x-b46p)

+# Slide instructions

-# Slide instructions (in case you want to compile the markdown yourself)
+Use the HTML, or follow these instructions in case you want to compile the markdown yourself/play around with Marp:

 ## Installing Marp
 * Install npm: https://www.npmjs.com/get-npm